cloudmesh-community/book/chapters/prg/python/python-data.md

 Python provides the ElementTree XML API to parse and create XML data.

-* To import XML data from a file:
+Importing XML data from a file:
 ```python
 import xml.etree.ElementTree as ET
 tree = ET.parse('data.xml')
 root = tree.getroot()
 ```

-* To read XML data from a string directly:
+Reading XML data from a string directly:
 ```python
 root = ET.fromstring(data_as_string)
 ```

-* To iterate over child nodes in a root:
+Iterating over child nodes in a root:
 ```python
 for child in root:
     print(child.tag, child.attrib)
 ```

-* Modifying XMl data using ElementTree:
+Modifying XMl data using ElementTree:

-** To modify text within a tab of an element using .text method:
+* Modifying text within a tag of an element using .text method:
 ```python
 tag.text = new_data
 tree.write('output.xml')
 ```

-** To add/modify an attirbute use .set() method:
+* Adding/modifying an attirbute using .set() method:
 ```python
 tag.set('key', 'value')
 tree.write('output.xml')
 ```

+Other Python modules used for parsing XML data include minidom and BeautifulSoup.

 ### RDF